GDPR and Using the Salesforce Individual Object

 • Use Lookup Helper’s “Create new category records” feature to automatically create new data privacy records without duplication as long as the criteria is an exact match.

-Populating the Individual lookup field
+Populating the Individual Lookup Field

 However you create Individual records, they should be related to the appropriate Lead, Contact, Person Account, Community User, etc. The lookup field can be populated to relate these child records as follows: